Render a choropleth map of the US

 You might guess the pattern already: add an import, add a helper method or two,

-update render
+update render.

 // src/App.jsimport Preloader from "./components/Preloader"import { loadAllData } from "./DataHandling"// Insert the line(s) between here...import CountyMap from "./components/CountyMap"// ...and here.

-That imports the CountyMap
+That imports the CountyMap component from components/CountyMap/.
+Your

 browser will show an error overlay about some file or another until we're done.

-class itself, we add a countyValue
+In the App class itself, we add a countyValue method.
+It takes a county

 entry and a map of tech salaries, and it returns the delta between median